-The risk of losing children during infancy has been shown to induce precautionary fertility (e.g., Kalemli-Ozcan, 2003; Doepke, 2005; Fioroni, 2010).
-Medical improvements and generally better living conditions during the early parts of the 20th century have curbed both child mortality and precautionary fertility.
-Although the net effect is an increase in surviving children during the initial phase of this transition (e.g., Doepke, 2005), the precautionary motive for fertility is no longer considered to play a role in advanced economies with well-developed health care systems.
+The risk of losing children during infancy has been shown to induce precautionary fertility (e.g., Kalemli-Ozcan 2003, Doepke 2005, Fioroni 2010).
+Medical improvements and generally better living conditions during the early parts of the twentieth century have curbed both child mortality and precautionary fertility.
+Although the net effect is an increase in surviving children during the initial phase of this transition (e.g., Doepke 2005), the precautionary motive for fertility is no longer considered to play a role in advanced economies with well-developed healthcare systems.

 The social security motive for having children includes insurance against income shocks over the life cycle that may lead to old-age poverty.
 Social security is also a means of transferring wealth into old age in economies that do not readily allow for transfers through private savings or the accumulation of public pension entitlements.
 Caldwell (1976, 2005) proposes a theory of fertility decline that is based on such intergenerational wealth flows.
-In poor societies with inadequate social safety nets and an early age at which children start working, the net flow of resources across generations is from young to old.
+In poor societies with inadequate social safety nets and in which children start working at an early age, the net flow of resources across generations is from young to old.
 Thus, according to this theory, it is economically beneficial for parents to have a relatively large number of children.
 By contrast, in modern societies with pension systems and strong social safety nets, resources typically flow the other way because parents support their children until a comparatively older age.
-During the transition from poor to rich societies, the flow of wealth therefore reverses and this could have contributed to the fertility decline (see also Willis, 1979).
-Empirical evidence tends to show that children and savings act as substitute instruments for old-age security (e.g., Banerjee et al., 2014; Filoso and Papagni, 2015; Cigno, 2016; Lugauer et al., 2019).
+During the transition from poor to rich societies, the flow of wealth therefore reverses, and this could have contributed to the fertility decline (see also Willis 1979).
+Empirical evidence tends to show that children and savings act as substitute instruments for old-age security (e.g., Banerjee et al. 2014, Filoso & Papagni 2015, Cigno 2016, Lugauer et al. 2019).
 Additional consideration needs to be given to public pensions as a third vehicle.
-Much of the empirical research on the impact of public pension schemes on fertility (see Cigno, 2016, for a summary) confirms the social security motive and suggests that the expansion of old-age security as part of modern welfare states is one of the channels behind fertility decline.
-Building on Caldwell (1976, 2005) and calibrating the model to a set of modern countries, Boldrin et al. (2015) show that old-age security and access to private capital markets account for a sizeable part of the fertility differences across countries and over time within their simulation.
-According to recent evidence in Shen et al. (2020) and Danzer and Zyska (2023), similar findings apply to the introduction and expansion of social security within two newly industrialized countries, Brazil and China, both of which experienced fertility declines.
-Bau (2021) shows that the introduction of social security also has the power to soften traditional family norms on co-residence, which comes, however, at the expense of lower educational investments.
+Much of the empirical research on the impact of public pension schemes on fertility (for a summary, see Cigno 2016) confirms the social security motive and suggests that the expansion of old-age security as part of modern welfare states is one of the channels behind fertility decline.
+Building on Caldwell (1976, 2005) and calibrating the model to a set of modern countries, Boldrin et al. (2015) show that old-age security and access to private capital markets account for a sizeable part of the fertility differences across countries and over time.
+According to recent evidence by Shen et al. (2020) and Danzer & Zyska (2023), similar findings apply to the introduction and expansion of social security within two newly industrialized countries, China and Brazil, both of which experienced fertility declines.